mate71pl/mmrelaynode/README.md

 docker compose restart
 ```

-*Note: It is important to restart the containers after the first run so the virtual Meshtastic node can be rebooted after the `MESHTATIC_COMMAND_X:` commands that are definied in your `docker-compose.yaml` are issued.*
+*Important: Restart the containers after the initial launch.
+This reboot enables the virtual Meshtastic node to apply the changes from the `MESHTATIC_COMMAND_X:` commands after being executed by the script.*

-Use the following command to see the output of `command_wrapper.py` & the `MESHTASTIC_COMMAND_X` commands:
+To view outputs from `command_wrapper.py` & `MESHTASTIC_COMMAND_X` commands:
 ```
 docker exec -it mmrelaynode-app cat /home/mesh/app/command_output.txt
 ```

-The commands will only be executed the first time the container is started.
-To re-run the commands, delete the file flag file and restart the container.
+These commands are executed only upon the first launch of the container.
+To re-execute, remove the flag file and restart the container.

-To delete the flag file:
+To remove the flag file:
 ```
 docker exec -it mmrelaynode-app rm /home/mesh/app/.commands_executed
 ```

-If modifying the scripts, use these commands to rebuild the containers from scratch:
+For script modifications and rebuilding containers from scratch, use:

 ```
 docker compose down --volumes